syed-afzal/docker_nodejs_mongodb/README.md

 ##### 3.1.2 Service mongo

 We add another service called **mongo** but this time instead of building it from `DockerFile` we write all the instruction here directly.
-We simply pull down the standard __mongo image__ from the Docker Hub registry as we have done it for Node image.
+We simply pull down the standard __mongo image__ from the [DockerHub](https://hub.docker.com/) registry as we have done it for Node image.

 __Explanation of service mongo__

+- Defining a **mongodb** service as __mongo__.
+- Pulling the mongo 4.2.0 image image again from [DockerHub](https://hub.docker.com/).
+- Mount our current db directory to container.
 - For persistent storage, we mount the host directory ( just like I did it in **Node** image inside `DockerFile` to reflect the changes) `/data` ( you need to create a directory in root of your project in order to save changes to locally as well) to the container directory `/data/db`, which was identified as a potential mount point in the `mongo Dockerfile` we saw earlier.
 - Mounting volumes gives us persistent storage so when starting a new container, Docker Compose will use the volume of any previous containers and copy it to the new container, ensuring that no data is lost.
 - Finally, we link/depends_on the app container to the mongo container so that the mongo service is reachable from the app service.